brown-dash/Dash-Documentation/markdown/getting-started.md

 {:toc}
 </details>

+## Before you start

+If you haven't already, sign up for an account and get started at [browndash.com](https://browndash.com/signup).

+For an overview of the Dash interface, check out the **[Overall Environment page](environment.md)**, which will introduce you to how to navigate and organize your Dashboards.

 ## Import and Content Creation

 There are multiple ways that you can import into Dash.
 The essential ways are as follows: